k-capehart/blog/content/projects/go-salesforce.md

 Open source REST API wrapper written in Go.

 - Language: Golang
-- Allow Golang developers to easily call Salesforce REST API endpoints to authenticate to an org and manipulate data
+- Allow Golang developers to easily call Salesforce REST API endpoints
-- Utilizes [go-soql](https://github.com/forcedotcom/go-soql), a package created by Salesforce for marshalling SOQL queries
+- Authenticate to a Salesforce org through a connected app
-- Batch requests together to insert, update, upsert, or delete large amounts of records with or without the Bulk API
+- Call methods to insert, update, upsert, or delete data in batches
-- Composite Requests group multiple sub-requests into a single request
+- Can work with csv files to import / export data